-Thus, the first step in defining an aggregate is to establish the aggregate root from within a controller's factory () method when implementing the $\AscmvcControllerFactoryInterface$ interface, like so:
+It is also possible to define an aggregate manually, by extending the $Ascmvc\Mvc\Controller$ class and by establishing the aggregate root from within a controller's factory() method when implementing the $Ascmvc\AscmvcControllerFactoryInterface$ interface, like so:

 '''

-public static function factory(array &$baseConfig, EventDispatcher &$eventDispatcher,...
+public static function factory(array &$baseConfig, EventDispatcher &$eventDispatcher,

 →Container &$serviceManager, &$viewObject)

+{

 // Setting the identifiers of this Event Dispatcher (event bus).

 // Subscribing this controller (Aggregate Root) and the Event Sourcing Logger.

 $eventDispatcher->setIdentifiers(

+[

 SomeController::class,

 1

 );

 // Do something else...

 $controller = new SomeController($baseConfig, $eventDispatcher);

 $sharedEventManager = $eventDispatcher->getSharedManager();

 // Attaching this controller's listener method to the shared event manager's

 // corresponding identifier (see above).

 $sharedEventManager->attach(

 SomeController::class,

 '',

-[$controller, 'someMethodName']
+[$controller, 'onAggregateEvent']

 );

 return $controller;

+}

 '''

-By setting the event dispatcher's identifier to the controller class' fully-qualified class name (FQCN) and by attaching the controller's listener method ('someMethodName' in this example) with the controller's name as the aggregate root's name (first parameter of the event dispatcher's attach() method) and with a wildcard symbol as the event' name (second parameter of the same attach() method), we are, in fact, making this controller a listener to all of the aggregates events.
+By setting the event dispatcher's identifier to the controller class' fully-qualified class name (FQCN) and by attaching the controller's listener method onAggregateEvent with the controller's name as the aggregate root's name (first parameter of the event dispatcher's attach() method) and with a wildcard symbol as the event' name (second parameter of the same attach() method), we are, in fact, making this controller a listener to all of the aggregates events.
 This will allow the controller to determine what is left to be done, before a response can be considered to be completely finished.
 In an asynchronous environment like Swoole, this allows for simultaneous execution of multiple parts of the aggregate, without having to wait for one part to finish before another one can be executed.